mangrovedao/mangrove.js/packages/mangrove.js/README.md

 ## Tests

 Tests are available in `./test/integration/*.integration.test.js`.
-Methods are tested using an in-process local chain using [Hardhat](https://hardhat.org/).
+Methods are tested using a spawned [anvil](https://book.getfoundry.sh/reference/anvil/) process.
 For free archive node access, get a provider URL from [Alchemy](http://alchemy.com/).

 ```bash
 ## Run all tests